KMMA (FM): Spanish contemporary (2022–present)

 The station's call sign was changed to KMMA on September 16, 2022.
 On September 23, at 4:58 pm, after playing "Bad Habits" by Ed Sheeran, KMMA began stunting with a jockless Spanish CHR music playlist, with liners in both English and Spanish advising listeners to get ready for a new radio station and to be "a part of history".
 The first song under the stunt was "Soy Peor" by Bad Bunny.

 While at the time of the shift the station had not disclosed any further information as to when the change would take place, radio news website RadioInsight had revealed iHeart's potential plans over two months earlier on July 13. iHeart management had registered several domains for the station, which suggested possibilities for the station such as a flip to sports talk as "Wildcat 97.1" or a resurrection of the "My" format's predecessor on 92.9 FM, adult album alternative as "The Mountain".
 The change came after the format proved unable to recover from the move to 97.1 in local Nielsen ratings, bottoming out with a 0.6 share in the August 2022 books.

-On September 26, at 7:03 am, the station flipped to a bilingual-presented Spanish CHR format as "Mega 97.1, #1 Para Latino Hits".
+On September 26, at 7:03 a.m., the station flipped to a bilingual-presented Spanish CHR format as "Mega 97.1, #1 Para Latino Hits".
 The first song played on Mega was "Provenza" by Karol G. With the move, the station added former KZZP Phoenix afternoon host Suzette Rodriguez in mornings from 6am-12pm and Ivan Gonzalez from 12-6pm.
 Rodriguez, a Tucson native, was previously heard on KRQQ and the syndicated JohnJay & Rich morning show, and had most recently tracked afternoons in the market on KOHT.